-The students who came to our bowling event yesterday had a lot of fun at Lucky Strike and for many of the students it was their first time trying the sport.
+The students who came to our bowling event yesterday for EC Miami English school had a lot of fun at Lucky Strike and for many of the students it was their first time trying the sport.
 It was challenging at first, but after awhile everyone started to improve.
 While we were playing some of the more advanced bowlers and higher level English speakers were teaching the other students about the vocabulary of bowling.
 We thought we would share some of the most important bowling words with you, so that you can sound like an “expert” next time you go to Lucky Strike or another bowling location.

 1) Bowling Alley – The place where you go to bowl.
 Lucky Strike is the most famous bowling alley on Miami Beach and it is just one block from our school on Michigan Avenue.

 2) Lane – The place where you throw the ball.
 It is usually a long, skinny “road” for the ball.